 t: +353 1 222 5550

-Hugh Lane Gallery is delighted to present the international group exhibition Worlds Without End - a rich and diverse series of visual stories centered around the concept of borders.
-The existence of local and international borders has many histories with a current increase most recently seen as a result of Brexit.
+Hugh Lane Gallery is delighted to present the international group exhibition Worlds Without End - a rich and diverse series of visual stories centered around borders and the mindset of borderisation.

 “Worlds Without End encompasses the perpetuity of time - reflecting on the rise and fall of empires in looking at how borders are erected and demolished in the rhythmic flow of human revolution.” – Barbara Dawson

-Worlds Without End features artworks by international artists Lieven De Boeck (Belgium); Tania Bruguera (Cuba); Elaine Byrne (Ireland); John Byrne (Ireland); Tony Cokes (US); Chto Delat (Russia); Dor Guez (Israel/Palestine); Lawrence Abu Hamdan (Jordan); Dragana Jurišić (Croatia); Ari Marcopolous (Netherlands); Raqs Media Collective (India); Dermot Seymour (Ireland) and Mark Wallinger (UK), many of whom are exhibiting in Ireland for the first time.
-These artists bring together their individual experiences of international borders.
+Featuring artworks by Lieven De Boeck (Belgium); Elaine Byrne (Ireland); John Byrne (Northern Ireland); Tony Cokes (US); Chto Delat (Russia); Dor Guez (Israel/Palestine); Lawrence Abu Hamdan (Jordan); Dragana Jurišić (Croatia); Ari Marcopoulos (Netherlands); Raqs Media Collective (India); Dermot Seymour (Northern Ireland) and Mark Wallinger (UK), many of whom are exhibiting in Ireland for the first time, bringing together their experiences of borders from international regions.

 Admission Free.
 All Welcome.